 Talofa Lava, Malo Lelei, Fakalofa Lahi Atu, Namaste, Kiaorana, Ni Sa Bula, Ni Hao, Assalaam Alaikum, Ku Musta Ka, Tena Koutou Katoa and warm greetings.

-Friday the 7th of August, this term is our Kelston schools Transition Day.
+Friday the 2nd of July is our Kelston schools Transition Day.
 We are looking forward to meeting the year 6 students from our primary schools and have planned several student-centred activities for all students who will be part of Kelston Intermediate for the day.

 The day will start at 9.00am with students from our six contributing and neighbouring primary schools being transported to Kelston Intermediate, accompanied by a teacher from their school, arriving to us between 8.40-9.00am.
 Please Note: some schools will be organising their own transport on this day.